On this page...Updates on Otterburn Mill tenter restoration|Survey of tenter sites|Examples of associated mills and tenters|Tenter terraces|Gallery.

 Tenters at Petty Royd, Pig Hill, Huddersfield?

-These posts (more behing the camera) are described by some as 'tenters', associated with nearby clothiers' cottages, now ruined.
+These posts (more behind the camera) are described by some as 'tenters', associated with nearby clothiers' cottages, now ruined.
 They are unlikely to be cloth tenters but are probably 'tenters' for drying wool and yarn.
 On the more intact ones, there are metal loops embedded on the side and top (see left aspect of the nearest post).
 The loops would hold wire/rope to support the wool/yarn between posts.

 • Tenters at Otterburn Mill, Northumberland